Crypto’s Retail Traders Hit Hard As Strategy ETFs Plunge 80%

 “The recent pullback in Bitcoin has hit Strategy’s stock hard, and 2x leveraged plays like MSTX and MSTU turn that into even larger losses,” said Roxanna Islam, head of sector and industry research at ETF shop TMX VettaFi.
 “It’s a reminder that leveraged single-stock ETFs can look great on the way up, but can erase gains very quickly when the underlying trade goes the other way.”

 Defiance declined to comment.
-Tuttle Capital and GraniteShares, which is behind MSTP, didn’t immediately respond to emails asking for comment.
+GraniteShares, which is behind MSTP, didn’t comment.
+Matt Tuttle of Tuttle Capital Management said Strategy’s shifting valuation relative to its Bitcoin stash creates both long and short opportunities for traders.

+“When it’s at a premium, especially a large one, then having an inverse can be a great tool,” Tuttle said.
+“When it’s at a discount, which I think it is now, then that could be a great time to go long with leverage.”
+Strategy’s market cap is currently below the value of its holdings.

-At the center of concern is a valuation metric known as mNAV — or market net asset value — which compares Strategy’s enterprise value to its Bitcoin holdings.
-That premium has largely vanished, bringing the ratio to around 1.17 — a level executives have flagged as a warning zone.
+At the center of concern is another key valuation metric known as mNAV — or market net asset value — which compares Strategy’s enterprise value to its Bitcoin holdings.
+That premium has largely vanished, bringing the ratio to around 1.15 — a level executives have flagged as a warning zone.
 CEO Phong Le said on a podcast that slipping below 1.0 could force the company to sell Bitcoin to meet payout obligations, albeit only as a last resort.

 The newly announced reserve, funded by recent equity sales, is designed to head off that risk.
 It covers at least 21 months of dividend and interest payments.
 But the announcement did little to stop the broader slide — or address concerns about Strategy’s exposure to leverage, its dependence on retail appetite, and the mounting strain on its funding model.